NatLibFi/es6-polyfills/README.md

 Copyright (c) 2015-2016 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU General Public License Version 3**.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3** or any later version.
 See each polyfill implementation for their respective licensing terms.